This post may contain affiliate links, view our disclaimer for details.

 starbucks brown sugar syrup in a glass jar

-• Sweet, rich flavor: this recipe is a rich take on a classic simple syrup- perfect for those who love a sweet taste, a caramel-like flavor and a touch of cinnamon in their tea drinks, lattes, and coffee.
+• Flavor: a sweet & rich take on a classic simple syrup- perfect for those who love a sweet taste, a caramel-like flavor and a touch of cinnamon in their tea drinks, lattes, and coffee.

 • Customizable: this brown sugar syrup can be customized and can be used in so many drink recipes.